+The "Notice to Proceed" is issued with an "Agency/Site/M&O Safety Management" Form which must be completed by every Subcontractor to be used in performance of this TO and submitted to (Agency) in accordance with Attachment TO-14, Agency Reporting & Submittal Requirements.

+Within 15 days after the Contractor receives the "Notice to Proceed," the Contractor will commence work.
+Prior to receipt of the "Notice to Proceed" the Contractor may prepare and submit required submissions and may order materials and equipment that do not require prior Agency approval.

+B. Performance Schedule

+The detailed performance schedule is contained in Attachment 15.

+5. ACCEPTANCE

-The "Notice to Proceed" is issued with an "Agency/Site/M&O Safety Manageme which must be completed by every Subcontractor to be used in performance of submitted to - commence work.
-Prior to receipt of the "Notice to Proceed" the Contractor may and submit required submissions and may order materials and equipment that require prior Agency approval.
-B. Performance Schedule The detailed performance schedule is contained in Attachment 15.
-5. ACCEPTANCE The Contractor shall request an inspection by the Agency as the Contractor completes 2 and 3.
-The f this TO and The detailed performance schedule is contained in Attachment 15.
-5. ACCEPTANCE The Contractor shall request an inspection by the Agency as the Contractor completes 2 and 3.
-The ay prepare The Contractor shall request an inspection by the Agency as the Contractor completes 2 and 3.
-The The Contractor shall request an inspection by the Agency as the Contractor completes 2 and 3.
-The 2 and 3.
-The (Agency) will inspect the work within 14 calenda request, and complete a "Certificate of Substantial Completion" for each Line Item.
-"So completion" means that the facilities are usable and the greater majority of the work is and acceptable.
+The Contractor shall request an inspection by the Agency as the Contractor completes Line Items 1, 2 and 3.
+The (Agency) will inspect the work within 14 calendar days of the request, and complete a "Certificate of Substantial Completion" for each Line Item.
+"Substantial completion" means that the facilities are usable and the greater majority of the work is installed and acceptable.

 Any discrepancies or "punch list" items shall be described in writing.
-If the (Agency) indicates acceptance, takes possession of the equipment, or uses the equipment beneficial use, this shall be construed as acceptance of the work that is completed, with (Agency) indicates acceptance, takes possession of the equipment, or uses the equipment beneficial use, this shall be construed as acceptance of the work that is completed, with r days of the ubstantial beneficial use, this shall be construed as acceptance of the work that is completed, with Any discrepancies or "punch list" items shall be described in writing.
-If the all items on the punch list within 30 calendar days and shall present the Agency with documentation indicating completion.
-The Agency will indicate final acceptance in writ 14 calendar days after completion of the punch list items.
-If the Agency fails to accept completed punch list items within 14 calendar days after written notice from the Contrindicating completion, then the Agency shall be deemed to have accepted the work.
-Agency acceptance of the work, the Contractor shall not be liable to the Agency for any or damage caused or alleged to be caused directly or indirectly by the equipment or by inadequacy thereof or deficiency or defect therein, except as provided in FAR 52.246-2 (see Attachment A-1, FAR Clauses). h the items te or correct ting within or reject the ractor ollowing y liability, loss 6.
-PRICE, BILLING, FINANCING, AND PAYMENT A. Price The total firm fixed price for execution of the project defined above is \$xx,xxx,x XX.
-B. Financing (Agency) will not spend capital investment dollars.
-The will finance the entire project price.
-The Contractor shall make all arrangement to deliver the project as described above and will arrange for financing during t and construction period.
-The total financed amount, including construction financing fees, will be \$xx,xxx,xxx.
-Repayment will commence with the initial in submitted in (Month) (Year) and payment ts necessary
+If the (Agency) indicates acceptance, takes possession of the equipment, or uses the equipment for beneficial use, this shall be construed as acceptance of the work that is completed, with the items on the punch list representing work that is not accepted.
+The Contractor shall complete or correct all items on the punch list within 30 calendar days and shall present the Agency with documentation indicating completion.
+The Agency will indicate final acceptance in writing within 14 calendar days after completion of the punch list items.
+If the Agency fails to accept or reject the completed punch list items within 14 calendar days after written notice from the Contractor indicating completion, then the Agency shall be deemed to have accepted the work.
+Following Agency acceptance of the work, the Contractor shall not be liable to the Agency for any liability, loss or damage caused or alleged to be caused directly or indirectly by the equipment or by any inadequacy thereof or deficiency or defect therein, except as provided in FAR 52.246-21, Warranty (see Attachment A-1, FAR Clauses).

-(Month) (Year) as described in Paragraph D below.
+6. PRICE, BILLING, FINANCING, AND PAYMENT

+A. Price

+The total firm fixed price for execution of the project defined above is \$xx,xxx,xxx.

+B. Financing

+(Agency) will not spend capital investment dollars.
+The Contractor will finance the entire project price.
+The Contractor shall make all arrangements necessary to deliver the project as described above and will arrange for financing during the design and construction period.
+The total financed amount, including construction financing and financing fees, will be \$xx,xxx,xxx.
+Repayment will commence with the initial invoice submitted in (Month) (Year) and payment due in (Month) (Year) as described in Paragraph D below.